Ly0n/awesome-robotic-tooling/README.md

 * [ai-imu-dr](https://github.com/mbrossar/ai-imu-dr) - contains the code of our novel accurate method for dead reckoning of wheeled vehicles based only on an IMU
 * [Kalman-and-Bayesian-Filters-in-Python](https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python) - Kalman Filter book using Jupyter Notebook
 * [mcl_3dl](https://github.com/at-wat/mcl_3dl) - A ROS node to perform a probabilistic 3-D/6-DOF localization system for mobile robots with 3-D LIDAR(s)
+* [se2lam](https://github.com/izhengfan/se2lam) - On-SE(2) Localization and Mapping for Ground Vehicles by Fusing Odometry and Vision

 ### SLAM
 #### Lidar